ysrhee6199/Ultra-Fast-Lane-Detection/docs/source/howto/test.md

 FP 0.15
 FN 0.15
 ```

+Additionally, it writes the results to `test_results.csv` in the model's directory.

-For the accuracy we probably want to achieve values above 0,97/0,98.
+For the accuracy we would like to get into the range of 0,97/0,98.
-The values are that bad here because the example dataset is way too small.
+The values are that low here because the example dataset is way too small.

 # Visual test